DMTF/Redfish-Tools/doc-generator/README_Property_Index.md

 * knownException: indicates that a variant description is expected

 The *description* and *knownException* entries are primarily for user reference; when generating configuration output the `doc_generator` will include the description and set knownException to false; the user can edit the resulting output to distinguish expected exceptions from those that need attention.
 Neither field affects the property index document itself.

+(Note that although this has a similar function to property_description_overrides in other modes, description_overrides has a different structure.)

 Some examples: